Andersonville Prison: Aftermath

+In 1910, the site was donated by the WRC to the federal government.
+In the following year, the memorial tablet set up by the donors was unveiled.
+Upon the tablet are the names of the incorporators of the WRC as well as the names of the Board of Trustees for 1909-10, and the names of the committee on transfer to the government.

 National Prisoner of War Museum

 The National Prisoner of War Museum opened in 1998 as a memorial to all American prisoners of war.
 Exhibits use art, photographs, displays, and video presentations to depict the capture, living conditions, hardships, and experiences of American prisoners of war in all periods.
 The museum also serves as the park's visitor center.

 Andersonville National Cemetery

 The cemetery is the final resting place for the Union prisoners who died while being held at Camp Sumter/Andersonville as POWs.
 The prisoners' burial ground at Camp Sumter has been made a national cemetery.
 It contains 13,714 graves, of which 921 are marked "unknown".

 As a National Cemetery, it is also used as a burial place for more recent veterans and their dependents.

 Visitors can walk the 26.5 acre site of Camp Sumter, which has been outlined with double rows of white posts.
 Two sections of the stockade wall have been reconstructed: the north gate and the northeast corner.